jaceklaskowski/jaceklaskowski.github.io/source/_posts/2014-09-12-mistakes-introducing-slick-for-database-access-under-play-framework-2-dot-3-4-and-2-dot-4-0-m1.markdown

         def * = (id, login) <> (User.tupled, User.unapply)
     }

-For the `Users` class the compiler says:
+For the `Users` class above the Scala compiler fails reporting:

 > value tupled is not a member of object model.User

-A solution is in another issue report [#11 Companion object cover method "tupled" in case class](https://github.com/VirtusLab/unicorn/issues/11) and boils down to using the following instead:
+A solution is described in [Mapped Tables](http://slick.typesafe.com/doc/2.1.0/upgrade.html#mapped-tables) section of [UPGRADE GUIDES](http://slick.typesafe.com/doc/2.1.0/upgrade.html) document in the Slick manual:

-    (User.apply _).tupled
+> Note that `.tupled` is only available for proper Scala functions.
+> When using a case class, the companion object extends the correct function type by default, but only if you do not define the object yourself.
+In that case you should provide the right supertype manually.

-The mapping definition would then look as follows:
+The mapping definition can look as follows:

     class Users(tag: Tag) extends Table[User](tag, "users") {
         def id    = column[Int]   ("id", O.PrimaryKey, O.AutoInc)